-After the cook time is up, carefully turn the knob on your Pressure Cooker and Release the Pressure Valve.
+After the cook time is up, carefully turn the knob on your Instant Pot or Pressure Cooker and release the Pressure Valve.

-The chicken will still be pink inside.
+The chicken may still be slightly pink inside.
 It will cook more during the simmer stage.

 Pour in the cream mixture and whisk until combined.
 Simmer for about five minutes until the sauce has reduced a bit.